List of Monogatari episodes: Owarimonogatari I

 Owarimonogatari I was directed by Tomoyuki Itamura under the chief direction of Akiyuki Shinbo at Shaft, has animation character designs by Akio Watanabe, and features music composed by Kei Haneoka.
-Watanabe, Taisuke Iwasaki, and Shinya Nishizawa served as the seaon's chief animation directors; and the season's scripts were written by Yukito Kizawa (episodes 1–2, 4–5, 8–9) and Muneo Nakamoto (episodes 3, 6–7, 10–13) of Write Works under the supervision of Shinbo and Shaft.
+Watanabe, Taisuke Iwasaki, and Shinya Nishizawa served as the season's chief animation directors; and the season's scripts were written by Yukito Kizawa (episodes 1–2, 4–5, 8–9) and Muneo Nakamoto (episodes 3, 6–7, 10–13) of Write Works under the supervision of Shinbo and Shaft.
 Episodes 3, 4, 8, and 10 were outsourced to Diomedéa.
 Opening 2 was also animated with assistance from Point Pictures.

 The season features five pieces of theme music: four opening themes, and one ending theme.
 "Sayonara no Yukue" (さよならのゆくえ, "Whereabouts of Goodbye"), the ending theme, was composed by Alisa Takigawa and Saku, written by Takigawa, and performed by Takigawa.
 All of the opening themes were composed by Mito and written by Meg Rock, and 3/4 of them feature vocals by members of the cast.
 The first opening, "decent black", was sung by Kaori Mizuhashi (Ougi Oshino); the second opening, "mathemagics", was sung by Marina Inoue (Sodachi Oikura); the third opening, "Yūritsu Hōteishiki" (夕立方程式), was also sung by Marina Inoue; and the fourth opening, "mein schatz", does not feature any of the cast's vocals.